Lmx154/TASTM/README.md

 ![Board Image](repo/board.jpg)

 - A CircuitPython-compatible microcontroller with USB CDC support.
-- A breadboard with a momentary push button connected to a GPIO pin.
-- Onboard NeoPixel (or external NeoPixel) for state indication (optional but supported).
+- DS3231 Real-Time Clock module connected via I2C (SCL: GP5, SDA: GP4 for RP2040)

 ## Software Requirements

 - CircuitPython installed on the microcontroller.
-- Required libraries included on the device: `usb_cdc`, `digitalio`, `board`, `neopixel`, `random`, `math`, `time`.
+- Required libraries included on the device:

-## Wiring Instructions

-1. Connect a button to the microcontroller GPIO pin `D5` (or adjust in the code).
-2. Ensure the correct orientation and pull-up configuration in the code (`button.pull = digitalio.Pull.UP`).
+  - `usb_cdc`
+  - `board`
+  - `random`
+  - `math`
+  - `time`
+  - `busio`
+  - `adafruit_ds3231`

 ## Installation

 1. Copy the `code.py` (and optionally `boot.py`) files onto the microcontroller’s CIRCUITPY drive.
 2. Ensure the required CircuitPython libraries are present in the `lib` folder on the device.
+3. Connect the DS3231 module to the appropriate I2C pins (default: SCL=GP5, SDA=GP4).
-3. Connect the device to your computer via USB.
+4. Connect the device to your computer via USB.

 ## Usage

 1. Connect the microcontroller to a USB port.
 2. Open a serial terminal on your computer (e.g., screen, PuTTY) to observe the telemetry data.
-3. By default, the device starts in standby mode (rocket on the pad).
-4. Press the button to toggle between **standby** and **launch** modes.
+3. The simulation will automatically start and run continuously.
-5. To change scenarios, edit the `simulation_scenario` variable in `code.py` (e.g., set `simulation_scenario = "cold_maine"`).
+4. To change scenarios, edit the `simulation_scenario` variable in `code.py` (e.g., set `simulation_scenario = "cold_maine"`).
-6. Observe how different scenarios and modes influence the telemetry data output.
+5. Observe how different scenarios influence the telemetry data output.

+## Time Synchronization

+The system automatically synchronizes with the DS3231 RTC module on startup.
+Each telemetry message includes an accurate timestamp in the format:

 ## Telemetry Data Table